tamara-nano/ducks4/README.md

 `docker pull fshd_ducks4`

-or

-Build image with dockerfile:

-download repository and unzip it \
-`cd /path/ducks4/`

-`docker build -t fshd_ducks4 .  `
+**Note:**

+This repository only contains the scripts, it can't therefore not be build via dockerfile.

 ## Usage